DavMila/explainer-animation.pogress/README.md

-# Explainer: animation.progress
+# Explainer: animation.overallProgress

 ## Introduction
-This is an explainer for `animation.progress`, a proposal to add a "progress" property to the JavaScript class [Animation](https://developer.mozilla.org/en-US/docs/Web/API/Animation).
+This is an explainer for `animation.overallProgress`, a proposal to add an "overallProgress" property to the JavaScript class [Animation](https://developer.mozilla.org/en-US/docs/Web/API/Animation).